Marco Enríquez-Ominami: Early life

 Enríquez-Ominami was born in Santiago, Chile to Miguel Enríquez Espinosa, the founder and secretary general of the Revolutionary Left Movement (MIR), and Manuela Gumucio Rivas, daughter of Rafael Agustín Gumucio Vives, a former senator and founder of the Falange Nacional political party.
-He is of Spanish, German and Scottish descent by his father's side, also Bolivian and Basque from his mother's side.
+He is of Spanish, German, and Scottish descent by his father's side, also Bolivian and Basque from his mother's side.

 In November 1973, two months after the military coup d'état which ousted the government of President Salvador Allende Enríquez-Ominami and his family were expelled from the country via a military decree, and barred from entering the country for the next ten years.
 His father, who stayed in the country to organize and lead an underground résistance against the Augusto Pinochet dictatorship, was assassinated in October 1974 by DINA agents who uncovered his secret location in Santiago.

 Enríquez-Ominami and his family found refuge in France, where he grew up speaking French as his first language.
 He completed his primary education at Lycée Victor Hugo in Paris between 1981 and 1986.
 He then finished his secondary education at Colegio Alianza Francesa and Saint George's College in Santiago.

 Film and television career

-From 1990 to 1995 Enríquez-Ominami completed a bachelor's degree in Philosophy from the University of Chile, where he was vice president of his major's student board.
+From 1990 to 1995 Enríquez-Ominami completed a bachelor's degree in philosophy from the University of Chile, where he was vice president of his major's student board.
 In 1996 he attended an intensive workshop for film directors at La Fémis in Paris.

 From 1998 Enríquez-Ominami began working as executive director of Rivas y Rivas producing company.
 In 2002 after producing and directing several shorts, feature films, reports, television ads and television films, he directed the political documentary Chile, los héroes están fatigados ("Chile, the heroes are exhausted"), which was selected to open the 16th FIPA film festival in Biarritz.
 The documentary was awarded at film festivals in Serbia and Montenegro and San Diego, California.
 In 2005 Enríquez-Ominami created and presided the ChileMedios Foundation, through which he developed several studies on local television audience behavior.
+In 2008, he directed the comedy film Mansacue produced by his production company and which was based on the television series La vida es una lotería by TVN.
 He worked as professor of film production in Chilean and Peruvian universities and collaborated in political campaigns for Ricardo Lagos and Carlos Ominami in Chile and also in Peru and Mexico.